 When you compare a cruise on the Seine with most other attractions, the biggest difference is the energy you have to put into it.
 For that reason, it’s a great way to take a break from an energy-draining city like Paris.

-That said, we would recommend you – while planning your visit to Paris – to take a break once in a while.
+That said, we would recommend you – while planning your visit to Paris – to incorporate a resting point once in a while.
 Paris has some beautiful parks & squares spread throughout the city.
-In most parks you’ll find chairs and/or benches to sit on, or else to lay down on the grass for a while or even have a picnic.
+In most parks you’ll find chairs and/or benches to sit on.
+Or else, you can lay down on the grass for a while or even have a picnic (depending on the season of course)

 To name a few Top Parks in the inner city: Luxembourg Gardens (Latin Quarter), Tuileries (near the Louvre), Champ de Mars (Eiffel Tower) & the Botanical Garden (Jardin des Plantes).